Wadleigh Surname

 4th Generation:

+He married first to Lydia Smith in about 1720 in Rockingham Co., New Hampshire 1.
+She was born circa 1699 in New Hampshire and died in 1723 or 1724 in Hampton (now Kensington), Rockingham Co., New Hampshire 1.Father: Henry Wadleigh Joseph was born and raised in Exeter, New Hampshire.
 He was probably named after his uncle Joseph Wadleigh who died in the 1680s in prison after taking part in the Gove Rebellion.
 By occupation, Joseph was a carpenter and joyner [joiner].
 He has also been described as a "noted mover of buildings" 5.
 As a youth, Joseph moved to the town of Kingston, New Hampshire; where he operated a sawmill for his father, who lived in Exeter.
 Joseph probably moved to Kingston in 1719, when his father deeded him one quarter of the sawmill there and rights to the land belonging to it.
 At that time, he was also deeded 11 acres of land in Exeter.
 Later, in 1727, Joseph bought out the remainder of his father's sawmill rights in Kingston.
 In 1734, Joseph served as executor of his father's estate, who had died in 1732.
 He also inherited the house in Exeter where his mother lived, which had been given to her by her father John Gilman.
-Although Joseph owned property in Exeter, he apparently never lived there again.
+Although Joseph owned property in Exeter, he apparently never lived there as an adult.

 Joseph married his first wife, Lydia Smith, probably soon after moving to Kingston or Kensington.
 Sadly, she died after only a few years of marriage.
 Joseph married second to Mary Fogg.
 They remained married for 49 years until her death in 1774.
 He married his third wife, Esther Fogg Dearborn, a relative of his second wife.
 She survived him.